TomFrost/Vers/README.md

 - Only code against the latest version of your data -- no messy if-statements throughout your codebase to check for earlier versions or properties in different places
+- Update your backends and your frontends on their own schedules
 - Roll out new SQL schemas and update your code for the new changes independently, without coordinating a precise rollout, and with no downtime
 - For the love of all things holy _stop trying to update every record in your